 Types of Bonuses Under Life Insurance Policy

-A bonus is an extra amount or reward you receive over and above you base salary amount.
-A similar concept aligns with life insurance companies, which make bonus payments to their policyholders on a yearly basis beyond the basic sum assured they are entitled to.
+A bonus is an extra amount or reward you receive over and above your base salary amount.
+A similar concept applies to life insurance companies, which make bonus payments to their policyholders on a yearly basis beyond the basic sum assured they are entitled to.
 This additional amount can be either paid out on policy maturity or upon the death of the insured, based on your policy terms.

 Key Takeaways